mesosphere/dcos-docs-site/pages/1.12/release-notes/1.12.4/index.md

 - Returns canonical name (CNAME) records before address (A or AAAA) records in DNS responses (COPS-4761, DCOS_OSS-5108). [enterprise type="inline" size="small" /]

-    For most DNS clients, the order in which records are returned has no affect.
+    For most DNS clients, the order in which records are returned has no effect.
 However, there are some DNS clients that require CNAME records to be listed before A records.
 This change resolves issues for DNS clients that have this requirement.

     If you have DNS clients deployed for the DC/OS Enterprise cluster that are not able to resolve the `registry.component.thisdcos.directory` DNS name, the root cause of the issue is a bug in the DNS client `glibc` library.
 The `glibc` bug requires canonical name (CNAME) records to be retrieved before address (A or AAAA) records.
 With this release, the DC/OS DNS server sorts DNS results to ensure that the CNAME records appear first to resolve this issue.